EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-singleton.md

 ## Overview

-This guide provides instructions on how to define a singleton.
+This guide provides instructions to define a singleton.

 ## Reference